dorianps/docker/ants/README.md

-# Docker container ANTs
+# Docker container with ANTs
+ANTs is a comprehensive suite for processing (neuro)imaging data (nifti, dicom, ...).
-Quick guide how to run it.
+Quick guide how to run the docker container.

 ## Step 1: install docker
 See instructions in [homepage](https://github.com/dorianps/docker)